matthausen/youtube_downloader/README.md

 ## TODO:

-- Select multiple song and create a virtual list (chips component) of songs to be downloaded all at once
+- Bugfix: The file is downloaded ion m4a or webm format instead of .mp3

 - Trigger the download in the browser.
-The music is doewnloaded on a file storage and then provided to the FE via send_file flask method
+The music is downloaded on a file storage and then provided to the FE via send_file flask method

 - Plug in in Google Analytics